foundling/terminal-weather-old/README.md

 If you want to edit the .json file directly, temperature units should be indicated according to the following:

 + **default** for Kelvin
-+ **imperial** for fahrenheit
++ **imperial** for Fahrenheit
-+ **metric** celcius and fahrenheit)
++ **metric** for Celcius

 ### Getting `terminal-weather` into your terminal prompt

 If you want to include terminal-weather in your bash prompt, there are a couple things you need to do:

-1. Make sure that /usr/local/bin is in your $PATH.
-If you can't run 'terminal-weather' in your terminal, you may have not installed it globally.
+1. Make sure that /usr/local/bin is in your $PATH so that your shell can find locate it.
+If after installing terminal weather, you can't run `terminal-weather` from your terminal, you may have not installed it globally (using the `-g` flag).
-2. Add the following lines to your ~/.bashrc file
+2. Add the following lines to your ~/.bashrc file:

         # a function to insert the terminal-weather bash fn inside the PS1 variable
         set_bash_prompt() {
             PS1="`terminal-weather` \u@[\h]$ $(history -n)"
         }

-        # include above fn in prompt command to set the prompt each time it is rendered
+        # include above fn in prompt command variable so the prompt is reset each time it is rendered
         PROMPT_COMMAND="set_bash_prompt; $PROMPT_COMMAND"